 Our lockable containers for the secure collection of unwanted confidential paperwork referred to as "consoles" or "shredding receptacles", are slightly lower than a 3 drawer filing cabinet:

-Sacks to transport confidential paperwork in.
+Shred sacks to transport confidential paperwork in.
 Poly prop is a type of durable plastic.

 The secure destruction of products such as packaging, labels, or uniforms.

-Find out more: Topwood media Destruction
+Find out more: Topwood Product Destruction

 The secure destruction of items that hold digital data.